Stagecoach Grimsby-Cleethorpes: Grimsby-Cleethorpes Transport (GCT)

 In 1953, plans to amalgamate both Grimsby and Cleethorpes' transport departments were first explored.
 However, Cleethorpes' department's managing director was initially opposed to the plan, and so discussions continued until an agreement was made in 1957.
 Both councils then merged their bus companies to form Grimsby-Cleethorpes Transport (GCT), run by a joint committee.
 The crimson/cream livery of Grimsby and the blue/grey colours of Cleethorpes were replaced with the blue and cream of the new company.
 The Cleethorpes depot at Pelham Road was closed down, the buses and staff moving to the Grimsby depot in Victoria Street.

-Prior to the amalgamation in 1956, Grimsby introduced its first one-person operated service on its Corporation Road route 1, using new dual entrance single deckers The last trolleybuses were taken out of service in 1960.
+Prior to the amalgamation in 1956, Grimsby introduced its first one-person operated service on its Corporation Road route 1, using new dual entrance single deckers.
+The last trolleybuses were taken out of service in 1960.
 During the 1960s the first rear-engined Daimler Fleetline double deckers arrived.
 These had the driver inside, with automatic doors opposite where they sat.
 Later dual-door Fleetlines were acquired and these were used to gradually extend the one-person operated bus system to the double deck routes.
-In 1982 the role of conductor was abolished and Grimsby-Cleethorpes Transport changed entirely to one-person operation.
+On 4 July 1982, the role of conductor was abolished and Grimsby-Cleethorpes Transport changed entirely to one-person operation.

 1981 saw GCT change its livery to caramel and cream.
 In 1986 bus services were deregulated, which resulted in some competition between RoadCar and GCT.
 RoadCar began running buses from Grimsby town centre to the Grange, Nunsthorpe and Bradley Park estates, areas previously served only by GCT.
 In 1987 the fleet colours were changed again, to orange and white.

 Stagecoach ownership

 Following the rejection of an employee buyout in 1990, it was agreed in 1993 between the Grimsby and Cleethorpes councils that, resulting from government policy that municipal transport undertakings should be privatised, Grimsby-Cleethorpes Transport would be sold into private ownership.
 Bids submitted included offers from Caldaire Holdings, East Yorkshire Motor Services, Southern National, Stagecoach Holdings, the Wellglade Group and Yorkshire Rider.
-The Stagecoach bid was accepted and in November 1993, Grimsby-Cleethorpes Transport was purchased by Stagecoach for £4.7 million.
-The company was soon rebranded to Stagecoach Grimsby-Cleethorpes and initially made part of the East Midland division, before the 2005 acquisition of Lincolnshire Roadcar lead to Grimsby-Cleethorpes being amalgamated into the Stagecoach in Lincolnshire subdivision as part of a widened Stagecoach East Midlands subsidiary.
+The Stagecoach bid was accepted and in November 1993, Grimsby-Cleethorpes Transport was purchased by Stagecoach Holdings for £4.7 million.
+The company was soon rebranded to Stagecoach Grimsby-Cleethorpes and initially made part of the East Midland division, before the 2005 acquisition of Lincolnshire Roadcar led to Grimsby-Cleethorpes being amalgamated into the Stagecoach in Lincolnshire subdivision as part of a widened Stagecoach East Midlands subsidiary.

 Following the acquisition of Lincolnshire RoadCar, buses and staff based at the former RoadCar's Grimsby depot in Garden Street were transferred to the Stagecoach Grimsby-Cleethorpes depot in Victoria Street, although they remained part of Stagecoach in Lincolnshire.
 The Garden Street premises was briefly used for the storage of old buses before being put up for sale in 2008, where in that same year, Stagecoach closed its Louth depot and transferred operations of Louth-area routes over to Grimsby-Cleethorpes.

 On 6 October 2002, arsonists started a fire at the Victoria Street bus depot, damaging or destroying 17 buses.